 Required Degree and Courses for Ohio CPAs

 Accountants are studious people.
-That's mainly because they have to study so hard to attain a CPA license.
-In Ohio, you will have to complete 150 semester hours, or the quarterly equivalent.
+That's mainly because they have to study so hard to attain a Certified Public Accountant CPA license.
+In Ohio, CPA candidates will have to complete 150 credit hours, or the quarterly equivalent.
 You might also substitute graduate hours.

-Included in the 150 total hours required by the Board, you should include 30 semester hours in accounting courses and another 24 in business classes.
+Included in the 150 credit hours required by the State Board of Accountancy to become a CPA, you should include 30 credit hours in accounting courses and another 24 in business classes.
 Your accounting courses should include:

 - Financial accounting

 Your 24 hours of business electives can include, but are not limited to:

 - Business law

 - Ethics – general ethics or business ethics